citizenfx/natives/NETWORK/NetworkAllowRemoteAttachmentModification.md

 ```

 Allows scripts to use attachment commands on entities (eg. [`ATTACH_ENTITY_TO_ENTITY`](#0x6B9BBD38AB0796DF)) that are not controlled by the client.

-Do note that this is only local and does not affect entities on other machines.
+**Note:** This is only local and does not affect entities on other machines.
 This is used by the ferris wheel script to sync players on carts.

 ## Parameters
 * **entity**: Entity ID to allow remote attachment for